seal9055/sfuzz/README.md

 returned to the calling emulator which can then resume execution.
 At this point all other threads can also access this newly compiled code via the translation table.<br><br>

 `1.
-Lift the function to the intermediate representation` (Completed)
+Lift the function to the intermediate representation`

 The first step of actual code generation is to lift the entire function into an intermediate representation.
 The size of the function is determined during the initialization phase when first